 - Submissions have to present a 3DUI solution:

-- Which covers the topics of “Arts, Science, Information, and Knowledge - Visualized and Interacted”, more features or unlisted features are encouraged.
-It will be considered in the evaluation phase. rm
+- Which covers the topics of “Metaverse Privacy - Authentication Using 3D User Interfaces”, more features or unlisted features are encouraged.
+It will be considered in the evaluation phase.

 - Describe which of the 3DUI techniques has/have been extended.

 - Projects must be submitted with a video (between 3 and 5 minutes) and compiled version.

 - Must be compatible with OpenXR standard (https://www.khronos.org/openxr/ ).

 - … provide high usability,

 Teams of up to ten people may submit solutions.